python-websockets/websockets/docs/howto/django.rst

 associated to the list of content types for which events should be sent to that connection, and waits until the client disconnects.

 The ``process_events()`` function reads events from Redis and broadcasts them to all connections that should receive them.
-We don't care much if a sending a notification fails — this happens when a connection drops between the moment we iterate on connections and the moment the corresponding message is sent — so we start a task with for each message and forget about it.
-Also, this means we're immediately ready to process the next event, even if it takes time to send a message to a slow client.
+We don't care much if a sending a notification fails.
+This happens when a connection drops between the moment we iterate on connections and the moment the corresponding message is sent.

 Since Redis can publish a message to multiple subscribers, multiple instances of this server can safely run in parallel.